How to Start a Pressure Washing Business: A Step-by-Step Guide

 Essential Equipment:

 Pro Tip: Consider Active pressure washers for reliable, professional-grade machines.
-They offer models like the Active 2.0 GPM or 2.3 GPM pressure washers, which are ideal for starting your business.
+They offer models like the Active 2.3 GPM pressure washer, which is ideal for starting your business.

 3. Develop a Business Plan